Schlumbergera truncata: Taxonomy

-Epiphyllum bridgesii Lem., Schlumbergera bridgesii (Lem.)
-Loefgr. and Epiphyllum ruckerianum sensu Lem. have sometimes been treated as synonyms of S. truncata, but are regarded by David Hunt as synonyms of the hybrid S. × buckleyi.

 Distribution and habitat

 Schlumbergera truncata occurs only in a small area of the coastal mountains of south-east Brazil, in the state of Rio de Janeiro, located in the southernmost part of the tropics.
 Sites where it has been found include the Organ Mountains (Serra dos Órgãos) in the Parque Nacional da Serra dos Órgãos and in the Serra do Mar near to the city of Rio de Janeiro.
 Plants grow at altitudes of 700–1000 m.
 Because of their altitude and proximity to the Atlantic Ocean, the coastal mountains have high humidity – warm moist air is forced upwards into higher, colder locations where it condenses.
 S. truncata usually grows on trees (epiphytic), or on rocks (epilythic).
 The native status of S. truncata has become confused because European cultivars were deliberately introduced into some areas, including the Parque Nacional da Serra dos Órgãos, by the Brazilian Agricultural Department, to compensate for over-collecting of wild plants.
+These climates are effective for Schlumbergera truncata due to its moisture content preferences.
+Humidity and moisture have significant affects on viability of pollen, thus shaping climate distribution for outdoor growth.

 Cultivation

 Schlumbergera truncata is mainly grown as cultivars of the species or of its hybrids with other species of the genus, particularly S. russelliana.
 These plants and their cultivation are discussed at Schlumbergera: Cultivation.
+There are cultivation differences between Schlumbergera truncata and other Schlumbergera species largely because Schlumbergera truncata are the variety that grow outdoors rather than the houseplants which are grown and sold commercially.
+Some Schlumbergera truncata plants have self fertilizing abilities whereas the majority of Schlumbergera species are self-incompatible.